ivanitlearning/AWS-Associate-Courses/README.md

 - A specific Organizational Unit
 - A specific member only.

-The master account cannot be restricted by SCPs which means this should not be used because it is a security risk.
+The master/management account cannot be restricted by SCPs which means this should not be used because it is a security risk.

-SCPs limit what the account, **including root** can do inside that account.
+SCPs limit what the account, **including root** can do inside that account eg.

+* Allow only certain sized EC2 instances deployed
+* Prevent any usage of that account in certain regions

-They don't grant permissions themselves, just act as a barrier.
+They don't grant permissions themselves, can only limit them.
+You still need to grant permissions using IAM policies on specific identities.

 #### 1.3.7.1.
 Allow List vs Deny List